IAIABC NextGen is now taking nominations for its 2020 Initiative!

 Has not already been an IAIABC NextGen recipient.

 To make comparisons between jurisdictional and industry nominees more balanced and equitable, nominees will fall into one of two categories:

 Jurisdiction: nominee works for a governmental organization (state, province, country) that regulates and/or administers their jurisdiction’s workers’ compensation laws.

-Invited to the IAIABC’s 104th Convention, October 1-4, in Williamsburg, Virginia.
-Registration fee will be waived, and recipients will be asked to participate in a special session and networking reception at the Convention.
+Invited to the IAIABC’s 106th Convention, September 21-24, 2020 in Denver, Colorado.
+Registration fee will be waived, and recipients will be asked to participate in a special session and networking event at the Convention.

 Featured in a special edition of Perspectives, the IAIABC digital magazine.

-Featured on the IAIABC website on the NextGen webpage.
+Featured on the IAIABC website on the home page and NextGen webpage.

 Featured in at least two press releases on IAIABC NextGen.